Football Extra Points

-If the away team succeeds on the extra kick, the score becomes:
+If the away team makes the extra kick, the score becomes:

-If the away team succeeds on the two-point conversion, the score becomes:
+If the away team makes the two point conversion, the score becomes:

-It is advantageous for the away team to go for the two-point conversion in this case because they are losing by three (3) points makes it a 1-possession game.
+It is advantageous for the away team to go for the two point conversion in this case because they making the conversion will make it a one possession game.